 This airport is serviced by two principal carriers, Lan Airlines and Sky Airlines.
 Simply click on their logos below and you will be directed to their respective websites.

 Where will I stay in Punta Arenas?

-The recommended hotel is the Diego de Almagro where preferential rates will be obtained via a contact email given to registered ice Marathon participants.
+The recommended hotels are the Diego de Almagro and Rey don Felipe where preferential rates will be obtained via a contact email given to registered ice Marathon participants.
 However, competitors can choose from a range of other hotels with prices from US$50 - US$300 per night depending on quality and services.
-Dreams Hotel is probably the best hotel in town.
+Dreams Hotel is probably the highest end hotel in town.
 When booking a hotel, please keep in mind that your budget should cover the possibility of being stuck in Punta Arenas for several days before the jet actually takes off for the Antarctic.
 Check out www.hotels.com and www.booking.com.